itk-dev/openid-connect/README.md

 'response_mode' => 'query',
 ```

 ## Flow

 When a user wishes to authenticate themselves, we create an instance of
 `OpenIdConfigurationProvider` and direct them to the authorization url.
-Here the user can authenticate using their Azure B2C login, and if successful be redirected
+Here the user can authenticate using their Azure B2C login,
-back the uri provided when creating the provider instance.
+and if successful be redirected back the uri provided.

 ## Coding standard test

-The following command let you test that the code follows the coding standard we decided to adhere to in this project.
+The following command let you test that the code follows
+the coding standard we decided to adhere to in this project.

 * PHP files (PHP-CS-Fixer)

     ```